 In the Major Scale you are playing, add the proper number of Sharps:

 (F#C#) are the 2 sharps in this D Major scale.
-In the Order of the Sharps, (FCGDAEB), find these two sharps.
-Take the last sharp, (C#), and raise it a Half Step, up to 'D'.
+From the Order of the Sharps, (FCGDAEB), find these two sharps.
+Take the last sharp, (C#), and raise it a Half Step, to 'D'.
 The Name of the Key becomes 'D Major'.